portellam/deploy-VFIO/README.md

     - For Intel machines:&ensp;&nbsp;`VT-d`
     - ARM (`SMMU`) and other CPU architectures are not explicitly supported by this script.

 ### 3.2.
-Required software packages for script execution:
+Required software packages for script execution
 1. `xmlstarlet`
 - To install packages:
   - For `apt` package manager: `sudo apt install -y xmlstarlet`

 ### 3.3.
-Currently supported operating systems:
+Currently supported operating systems
 Linux Distributions | Supported? | Tested
 :--- | :---: | :---
 Arch | No | none